Is Rwanda Expensive? How to Visit on $20/Day (2025 Guide)

 Rwanda offers incredible experiences without the price tag.
 Don’t miss:

-• Local markets like Kimironko (Free)
+• Kimironko Market (Free)

-• Lake Kivu beaches (Free)
+• Lake Kivu Public Beaches (Free)

-• King’s Palace Museum, Nyanza (~$6)
+• King’s Palace Museum (~$6)

-• Nyamirambo walking tours (Tip-based)
+• Nyamirambo Walking Tours (Tip-based)

 Hiking and exploring nature are often free and deeply rewarding.